gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I shrugged.
 "Maybe.
 But maybe not.
 He's good, Meshash, really good.
 Better than I was at his age, and I made it."

 "I know.
-But there are so many stories...
-Can't you...?"
+But there are so many stories…  Can't you…?"

 "What?
 Do it for him?"
 I snorted, even though I'd been asking myself the same thing.
 "It's his oath, Meshash.
 His blood."